 I had a stomach full of breakfast, a glass of orange juice and a few blueberry cupcakes before I set off to see the city.
 I was divided between the Getty center and Griffith observatory and in the end chose to go to downtown.
 I had already taken the walk on the famous ‘Walk of Fame’ so one point was already checked off from the list.

 I bought a metro card for the day ($1 for the card and $7 for day ticket) and headed straight to my destination.
 The red line takes you straight from Hollywood/ Highland to Union Station.
 When i got out I was in for a big surprise, the station was jam packed with people.
 People have come out on the street to oppose the newly sworn president, the guy who had just released a statement confirming to build the wall.
 Build friendship and not the walls!

-The star attraction of the Broad is the Yayoi Kusama’s infinity room, Japanese and their weird art.
+The star attraction of the Broad museum is the Yayoi Kusama’s infinity room, somethings so attractive about Japanese and their weird art!

-www.thebroad.org/art/exhibitions/yayoi-kusama-infinity-mirrored-room Just Google Image the artist and you’d be flooded under the sea of wierdness.
+Check here for details on the infinity mirrored room.
+Just Google Image the artist and you’d be flooded under the sea of weirdness.

 As the fate had it, clouds came in out of nowhere and my plans of stargazing were ruined.
 Nevertheless, I enjoyed the excellent views over the city.
-In front of me was an endless maze, a giant //meaningless spread of tiny dots, power to the one who could connect these!
+In front of me was an endless maze, a huge spread of tiny dots, power to the one who could connect these!